 Bias Rating: LEAST BIASED

 Founded in 2014, Ad Fontes Media, formerly known as All Generalizations are False, is the blog of Patent Attorney Vanessa Otero.
 This blog is well known for its media bias chart that rates different media sources from right to left and on credibility.

 According to their about page, Ad Fontes Media, which is a company founded by Vanessa Otero.
 Ad Fontes is currently “funded solely by its founder, by sales of licenses and prints, and by donations through their site by individuals who believe in its mission.”

 First and foremost, we did not want to review this blog or the chart as we consider this a friend or competitor depending on how you view it.
-We prefer friend, just as we view Allsides.
-All of us have the same mission and that is to inform on bias.
+We prefer friends, just as we view Allsides.
+All of us have the same mission, which is to inform on the bias of media sources.
 However, we have had so many requests we felt we should weigh in for what it is worth.
 We really do not have any problem with this chart and feel it is mostly accurate.

 When rating bias, the bias of the reviewer will always shine through.
 In this case, the chart is created by a single person who has their own personal biases.
 Vanessa Otero states on her FAQ page that “I consider myself to be moderately liberal.”
-Again, that is just fine as long as it is backed up with a reasonable methodology as the Media Bias Chart is.
+But, again, that is just fine as long as it is backed up with a reasonable methodology, as the Media Bias Chart is.

-In review of the chart, I personally feel some sources should be moved left.
-For example, CNN is listed in the middle and The Hill to the right of center.
+In a review of the chart, I personally feel some sources should be moved left.
+For example, CNN is listed in the middle and The Hill to the right of the center.
 Our analysis show CNN should be left.
 Other than that, this chart looks reasonable and fair.
-It is within the ball park of how Media Bias Fact Check rates their sources.
-In other words, the sources on the right belong on the right and the ones on the left belong on the left.
+It is within the ballpark of how Media Bias Fact Check rates their sources.
+In other words, the sources on the right belong on the right, and the ones on the left belong on the left.
 For what it is worth, we think this is a decent chart that should be shared.
 We endorse it.